jchoo157/art_gallery/README.md

 # My Art Gallery

-I created this website to display several pieces of art I've done in the past.
+Before web development, I was interested in creating art.
+I created this website to display some art pieces I've done.
+Please enjoy!

 You can check out the live version [here] (http://choo-art-gallery.herokuapp.com/).